luispedro/mahotas/docs/source/internals.rst

-This section is of interest if you are trying to understand how mahotas works in order to fix something, extend it (patches are always welcome), or use some of its technology in your projects (as long as you abide by the GPL).
+This section is of interest if you are trying to understand how mahotas works in order to fix something, extend it (patches are always welcome), or use some of its technology in your projects.

 C++/Python Division
 -------------------